Animals in the Philippines

 So you heard about the Philippine islands and the way of living in this tropical place got you interested.
 If you love learning about other places and countries way of living, and maybe animals, here's how it goes in the country on the "Pearl of the East."

 Here are commonly seen animals in the land.
-And most or maybe some of these can also be commonly seen on other countries too.
+And being an expat in the Philippines, maybe you've seen some of these.

 The house lizard, or the common gecko.
 This house lizard are commonly seen in the Filipino household and I kinda miss seeing the house lizard.
 At anytime of the day, I could either hear a lizards sound or see one or two on the ceiling.
 And another interesting thing about the common gecko is that, they do eat rice too as on some occasions I had spotted a lizard on the table with a rice grain as it climbs back to the walls as I spotted it.

 And what could be more interesting about lizards kissing the ground at dusk?
 Since childhood, I always hear that lizard are polite creatures for doing so.
 I even remember being told these geckos are much polite than I behave as back then, I was raised and taught by my parents to do the Philippine tradition of mano to the elderly when 6 pm strikes.
 (Mano is done by holding the right hand of an elderly and touching back of the hand with the forehead.)

 Of course cats and dog would always be present and are the common pets seen in the land.
 But this two aren't always viewed as friends though.

 Even though I grew up with my grandmother having cats, our family didn't had one but just dogs.